rodkranz/fakeApi/README.md

 # Fake API

-You don't need to wait for backend delivery api any more, you can simulate the api response with this simple faceApi, you can continue developing your frontend without dependencies.
+You don't need to wait for backend delivery your api any more, you can simulate the api response with this simple fakeApi, you can continue developing your frontend without dependencies.

 It is a simple way to mock your api response.